lightning-core/lightning/communications/mid/AmikoPay.md

 connection.
 Here, 'highest' is evaluated by interpreting the dice string as a big endian 32-bit unsigned integer.

+Note that, since communication between payer and payee is always initiated by the payer, the dice value serves no purpose there.

 ###Future design change: UDP
 When the design is changed to be based on UDP instead of TCP, there will be no such thing anymore as initiating a communication session.
 To keep track of